vitor251093/resurrection-capsule/docs/API.md

 ### api.config.getConfigs
 __Progress:__ 0%

 __Description:__ (Uncertain) First request made by the app.
-Not sure of what it retrieves, but it seems to contain (among other things) the server host (`config.darkspore.com`), which seems kinda redundant.
+Not sure of what it retrieves, but it seems to contain (among other things) the main API host (`config.darkspore.com`), which seems kinda redundant.

 ### api.creature.getCreature
 __Progress:__ 0%